Mother of 6-year-old who shot teacher indicted by grand jury

 The school board in Newport News fired the district's superintendent, while Richneck's assistant principal resigned from the school division.
 The elementary school's principal is still employed by the district but no longer holds that position.

 Richneck also installed metal detectors before it reopened on Jan.
-30, a full three weeks after the shooting occurred.
+30, three weeks after the shooting.

 For more coverage of the shooting: https://apnews.com/hub/newport-news